tcltk/tcl/doc/dev/strings.md

 support was first released in Tcl 8.4.0 in September 2002.

 And then Tcl's Unicode support fell into a deep sleep.

+While Tcl's support of Unicode slept, Unicode itself evolved and had the language of its conformance standards tightened and refined.
+The conception of Unicode defined as seqeunces of 16-bit code units faded away, and the 16-bit system, UTF-16, became just one of several encodings to be used.
+Fundamentally each distinguishable Unicode text that exists *or that ever will exist under future revisions of Unicode* became defined as a sequence of zero or more symbols from the alphabet of ***unicode scalar values***.
+A unicode scalar value is associated in the Unicode character set with a code value that can be expressed as a 21-bit integer, but also constrained to exclude the values associate with the surrogate extension mechanism.
+The code values of unicode scalar values are in the integer ranges 0 to 55,295 (0x0000 to 0xD7FF) and 57,344 to 1,114,111 (0xE000 to 0x10FFFF).
+From this perspective, the Tcl 8.1 string values were no longer seen as proper Unicode, but as a legacy system called UCS-2 which was flaws in two ways.
+It lacked support for the supplemntary planes of the full Unicode character set beyond **U+FFFF**.
+It also allowed for the presence of symbols with codes between 55,296 and 57,343 (0xD800 to 0xDFFF).
+Neither system could encode the other in direct, simple, efficient representations.

+Unicode also came to define a collection of encodings.
+The simplest to understand is UTF-32, where each unicode scalar value in a Unicode sequence is directly represented by a 4-octet (32-bit) value matching the code.
+UTF-32 offers simplicity and fixed-width representation for efficient random access indexing.
+It also offers considerable waste of storage and transmission.
+Properly defined, UTF-32 does not include representations of symbols that are not unicode scalar values.
+However, the extension to include them is not difficult to imagine.
+The name UCS-4 comes down from the ISO 10646 effort, and has evolved to mean the same thing as UTF-32.

+The UTF-16 encoding uses 2-octet (16-bit) code units in variable length patterns to represent each unicode scalar value.
+The Unicode scalar values from ranges 0x0000 - 0xD7FF and 0xE000 - 0xFFFF are represented by themselves in a single code unit.
+The Unicode scalar values from the range 0x10000 - 0x10FFFF are each represented by a pair of 16-bit code units, the first from the range 0xD800 - 0xDBFF and the second from the range 0xDC00 - 0xDFFF.
+Every 2-octet value may appear somewhere in the proper UTF-16 encoding of some Unicode text.
+There are no code unit values that are forbidden.
+There are UCS-2 sequences that are not valid UTF-16, precisely those UCS-2 sequences that include surrogates not arranged in properly formed pairs.

+Note the difficulties if we try to design an encoding with 2-octet code units to encode the union of UCS-2 and Unicode.
+This can certainly be done, but the result will bear little resemblence to UTF-16.
+All valid UTF-16 sequences are used up representing valid Unicode.
+To also represent the strings of UCS-2 that are not valid Unicode, we would need to use 2-octet sequences that are not valid UTF-16.
+Any such scheme will have some point of discontinuity with the legacy UCS-2 system.
+Likewise, since every 2-octet code unit sequence is used in UCS-2 to represent itself, there is no room to create representation for supplemental planes of unicode in a 2-octet encoding without introducing a discontinuity.
+There will have to be some 2-octet sequence that used to mean one thing and now means another thing at the transition, or there will have to be some approach of preserving both systems and taking care to distinguish at each point which is in use.
+This sticking point is a major difficulty in managing a migration in Tcl's Unicode support, since public interfaces exist that transfer 2-octet encoded data.

+Unicode also defines the UTF-8 encoding of unicode scalar values into single-octet (8-bit) (byte-oriented) code units in variable length patterns.
+The Unicode scalar values from the range 0x0000 - 0x007F are represented by themselves in a single code unit.
+Each value from the range 0x0080 - 0x07FF is represented by a two-byte sequence of a leading byte from the range 0xC2 - 0xDF and a trailing byte from the range 0x80 - 0xBF.
+Each value from the ranges 0x0800 - 0xD7FF and 0xE000 - 0xFFFF is represented by a three-byte sequence starting with a leading byte from the range 0xE0 - 0xEF and two trailing bytes as before.
+(Some such three-byte sequences would encode surrogates, and are therefore not valid UTF-8 sequences).
+Each value from the range 0x10000 - 0x10FFFF is represented by a four-byte sequence starting with a leading byte from the range 0xF0 - 0xF4 and three trailing bytes as before.
+(Some such four-byte sequences would decode to a codepoint greater than 0x10FFF, and are therefore not valid UTF-8 sequences).
+Note the implication that the bytes 0xC0, 0xC1, and 0xF5 - 0xFF can never
+appear in a proper UTF-8 byte sequence.
+Besides those forbidden bytes, there are many sequences also forbidden, including any trailing byte where one does not belong, any leading byte where one does not belong, or any multi-byte sequence that when decoded would produce a value outside the range for that sequence length (for example, the four-byte sequence 0xF0 0x80 0x80 0x80 that would appear to encode U+0000, which can only properly be encoded by a single-byte).
+The last of these constraints was formally imposed by Unicode 3.1.0.
+Earlier versions of Unicode explictly approved of decoders that accepted overlong byte sequences in UTF-8, and even included such decoders in their sample implementations.

+Here the news is better when it comes to thinking about representations of the union of UCS-2 and Unicode.
+The three-byte sequences that might encode surrogates that are forbidden in UTF-8 are available to encode those values of UCS-2 without interference with UTF-8 encoding of everything else.
+The WTF-8 variation of UTF-8 is one approach in this area, though the details require careful examination.
+The byte sequence 0xF0 0x90 0x80 0x80 (representing U+10000) and the byte sequence 0xED 0xA0 0x80 0xED 0xB0 0x80 (representing U+D8000 U+DC00, which in turn is the surrogate pair representation of U+10000) are distinct, allowing the required distinction.
+WTF-8 is defined to disallow this, however, because of the lack of a continuing ability to distinguish after conversion to UTF-16.
+That remains the critical sticking point.

+Tcl 8.1 documentation began the claim that Tcl used UTF-8 to store its string values and as the encoding with which to pass byte-oriented string values through interfaces, but that was never strictly true.
+More on that below.

 Unicode 6.0.0 (October 2010) was notable as the first version to include assignments for emoji symbols.
 Their popularity on mobile devices would end